-As of December 31, 2016 the Company had no assets or liabilities measured at fair value on a recurring or non-recurring basis.
+As of December 31, 2017 the Company had no assets or liabilities measured at fair value on a recurring or non-recurring basis.

-At December 31, 2016 and September 30, 2016, the carrying amount reported in the consolidated balance sheets for cash and cash equivalents, accounts receivable, accounts payable and other financial instruments approximate their fair value based upon the short-term nature of these items.
-We believe the fair value of the allocated outstanding debt obligations approximate their carrying value as the related debt agreements reflect present market terms and as certain debt obligations contain certain interest rates that reset periodically based on current market indices.
+At December 31, 2017 and September 30, 2017, the carrying amount reported in the consolidated balance sheets for cash and cash equivalents, accounts receivable, accounts payable and other financial instruments approximate their fair value based upon the short-term nature of these items.